Adaptive moving mesh methods for the planar Willmore flow: Choice of monitor function

 Substituting this estimate into the \eqref{eq:Gamma} and using $\overline{x}_* \le h_i$, we obtain an upper bound for the local geometric interpolation error on the segment $\Gamma_i$:

 where the constants $C_1$, $C_2$, and $C_3$ depend only on the regularity of the curve.

 This estimate reveals a hierarchical structure in the local geometric interpolation error.
-Unlike \cite{Mackenzie2019}, where the monitor function is constructed solely in terms of the curvature $\kappa$ under an implicit asymptotic assumption $h_i \to 0$, we consider a more general and practically relevant setting in which the local mesh size $h_i$ is not necessarily small.
-In this regime, different geometric contributions may enter the error expansion at comparable orders.
-In particular, when the term associated with curvature variation satisfies $\kappa = \mathcal{O}(h_i \kappa_s)$, the contribution of $\kappa_s$ appears at the same order and therefore cannot be neglected.
-Similarly, when $\kappa = \mathcal{O}(h_i \kappa^2)$, the curvature-squared term $\kappa^2$ also contributes non-negligibly to the local error.
-This analysis provides a theoretical justification for incorporating higher-order geometric information into the design of monitor functions.
+Unlike \cite{Mackenzie2019}, where the monitor function is constructed solely in terms of the curvature $\kappa$ under an implicit asymptotic assumption $h_i \to 0$, we consider a practically relevant regime where $h_i$ is moderate (i.e., not strictly in the asymptotic limit $h_i \to 0$).
+In this non-asymptotic setting, higher-order geometric contributions cannot be automatically neglected, as different terms may enter the error expansion at comparable orders.
+Specifically, when the curvature variation is prominent such that $h_i \vert{}\partial_s \kappa\vert{} \approx \vert{}\kappa\vert{}$, the third-order contribution $h_i^3 \vert{}\partial_s \kappa\vert{}$ becomes comparable in magnitude to $h_i^2 \vert{}\kappa\vert{}$, and therefore cannot be neglected.
+Similarly, when $h_i \kappa^2\approx \kappa$, the curvature-squared term $h_i^3 \kappa^2$ also contributes non-negligibly to the local error.
+This analysis provides a sound theoretical justification for incorporating higher-order geometric information into the design of monitor functions.